 - Have a snappy and responsive mobile site that loads quickly.

 Now we’ll take a look at each of these items, and explain how you can take practical steps to improve your business’s SEO.

 1. Find the keywords you want to target and rank for

 When prospective customers search for certain keywords, you want to appear at the top of the result page.
 The sites in the top few positions on page one of the search engine results page are the ones that earn the lion’s share of the clicks.

 Every single day, there are people searching for exactly what you offer – you need to make sure they can find you!
 So what are the keywords that should result in discovering your business?
 That’s the question you need to answer.
 Not everyone searches Google the same way, and not every search has commercial intent.
 You want to find the “voice of customer” by looking at the data to determine the most common way people search for your products or services.
 You also want to answer people’s “informational” searches by answering common questions around your industry.

 Choose your primary keywords carefully and know your competition.
-The free Keywords Everywhere extension for Google Chrome is a great tool for finding monthly search volumes.
+Ubersuggest is a great tool for finding monthly search volumes for free.
 If you want to learn more about keyword research, we have an entire post dedicated to it.

 2. Optimize your website for your target keywords

 Once you know your target keywords, determine which pages will target each phrase or set of related phrases, and start optimizing pages on your site around them.
 Install the Yoast SEO plugin for WordPress to get some guidance and feedback as you work on each page.